murkl/arch-os/iso/README.md

-smoke.sh <image.iso>                     boots a built image and waits for the first page src/etc/systemd/system/arch-os.service   starts it on tty1 src/usr/local/bin/arch-os                the entry point, sets up the console first src/usr/local/bin/installer              opens the Installer module directly src/usr/local/bin/recovery               opens the Recovery module directly src/usr/local/bin/arch-os-console-theme  applies the Nord palette to the console
+smoke.sh <image.iso>                     boots a built image and waits for the first page src/etc/systemd/system/arch-os.service   starts it on tty1 src/usr/local/bin/arch-os                the entry point, sets up the console first src/usr/local/bin/installer              opens the Installer directly src/usr/local/bin/recovery               opens the Recovery directly src/usr/local/bin/arch-os-console-theme  applies the Nord palette to the console
 ```

 ## Building it

-There is one Makefile and it is at the repository root, so both commands are run from there:
+From the repository root:

 ```
 make iso       # the release, then this image, beside it in dist/ make image     # ...only the image, out of a release that is already there
 ```

-**Note:** _The `*.iso` and its `.sha256` land beside the release they were built from — the release folder is the one argument `build.sh` takes, and the image goes next to it.
-What the image is called is read out of that release's own `oak.yaml`, so it is named after what it ships.
-The ISO label is that version, upper-cased, with everything a volume identifier may not hold replaced by an underscore._
+**Note:** _Image and `.sha256` land beside the release they were built from, named after `oak.yaml`'s version.
+The ISO label is that version, upper-cased._

-The Bootsplash theme comes from a **[plymouth-theme-arch-os](https://github.com/murkl/plymouth-theme-arch-os)** checkout beside this repository if one exists, and is fetched otherwise. `PLYMOUTH_THEME_SRC` points at a different `src/`.
+The Bootsplash theme comes from a **[plymouth-theme-arch-os](https://github.com/murkl/plymouth-theme-arch-os)** checkout beside this repo if one exists, fetched otherwise (`PLYMOUTH_THEME_SRC` overrides).

-A build leaves nothing root-owned behind: `archiso/` is a fresh copy of the stock profile on every run, removed on success and kept on failure, and `download/` stays either way and holds the vendored theme — which is what lets the next build run without a network connection.
+A build leaves nothing root-owned behind: `archiso/` is removed on success, kept on failure; `download/` stays either way and lets the next build skip the network.

 ## Booting it